Did I call it, or what?

 Of course, if you're driving at a speed that is illegal because you could easily kill other road users, you're not a "law-abiding Chicagoan."

 But Paul Vallas is correct that the question of whether or not to change Chicago's speed limit from 30 to 25 mph is an important "quality-of-life issue."
 Our decision-makers need to decide if they want to help create a street network that is safer, more equitable, more profitable for businesses (because they would get additional foot and bike traffic), and more pleasant for everyone.
-Otherwise, they'll be doubling down on the deadly status quo.
+Otherwise, the politicians will be doubling down on the deadly status quo.

 Did you appreciate this post?
 Please consider making a tax-deductible donation, to help keep Streetsblog Chicago's sustainable transportation news and advocacy articles paywall-free.